Jpang9/Website/_posts/2022-12-3-AsyncRat.markdown

 <br>

 ### DNSPY ANALYSIS
-#### As this binary was written in C#, it's pretty easy to check what it's doing with DNSPY lol
+#### As this binary was written in C#, it's pretty easy to check what it's doing with DNSPY
 ![ExecutionFlow](/images/AsyncRat/ExecutionFlow.png)
 The Execution Flow of the Malware Decompiled
 <br>